Nonpartisan and Education-based News for Cambridge

 The Spy Newspapers may periodically employ the assistance of artificial intelligence (AI) to enhance the clarity and accuracy of our content.

-Happy Thanksgiving!
 Cin Cin!
+Jenn

-Piazza Italian Market is located in the Talbot Town Shopping Center at 218 N. Washington St., suite 23, in Easton, MD.
+Piazza Italian Market is located in the Talbot Town Shopping Center, 218 N. Washington St., suite 23, in Easton, MD

 Contributor Jennifer Martella has pursued dual careers in architecture and real estate since she moved to the Eastern Shore in 2004.
 She has reestablished her architectural practice for residential and commercial projects and is a real estate agent for Meredith Fine Properties.
 She especially enjoys using her architectural expertise to help buyers envision how they could modify a potential property.
 Her Italian heritage led her to Piazza Italian Market, where she hosts wine tastings every Friday and Saturday afternoons.